-06 Nov How the Hasidic Community Votes
+November 6, 2018 How the Hasidic Community votes

-This poster urges people to vote for candidates who “understand and respect our rights”.
+This poster urges people to vote for candidates who “understand and respect our rights.”

-In the red part it cries “we need to ensure that the government officials don’t give in to their provocations!”
+In the red part it cries, “We need to ensure that the government officials don’t give in to their provocations!”
 This refers to Yaffed and other activist efforts that have been trying to force change in Hasidic boy’s schools through legal action with the city and state.

-The poster says “in the current elections some far left candidates are running, and it is expected that they will have less understanding of our religious rights, and there is a terrible danger that they will buy into (not monetarily!) the empty provocations.
+The poster says, “In the current elections some far left candidates are running, and it is expected that they will have less understanding of our religious rights, and there is a terrible danger that they will buy into (not monetarily!) the empty provocations.”

 This is from the newspaper and it lists the following reasons to vote for Tish James: “from parks to the eruv (wire to allow for carrying on Shabbes.)
 From education to building yeshivas.
 From businesses to social services, there are hateful elements on the street (within the population?) and in the government who aim their hate against pious Jews.
 An Attorney General has the choice to god-forbid join the hate, or to defend the rights of the local people and to treat with empathy in judgement when someone messes up with the law.”
 (Gay/abortion/Israel issues much?
 Ha!)